WELLBEING & ENGAGEMENT

 HUMAN RIGHTS AND INCLUSION

 EPS is committed to inclusive language and practice.
-Over the past two years our staff have worked with the Human Rights Commission and Safe Schools to develop policies, practices and resources to ensure students and their families feel safe, valued and respected as members of our community.
+Over the past three years our staff have worked with the Human Rights Commission and Safe Schools to develop policies, practices and resources to ensure students and their families feel safe, valued and respected as members of our community.
 We have recently developed our Inclusive Language and Practices Guide in consultation with our students and school community detailing our commitment to inclusive practices at our school (see link below).

 Our LGBTIQ+ Student Support Policy and Inclusion and Diversity Policy also provide further detail to this commitment.